pyQode/pyqode.core/doc/source/getting_started.rst

 .. warning:: The QT_API string is case sensitive (this will change with version 1.1)

-.. note:: You can also write a qt bindings independent application by using the **pyqode.qt** package.
+.. note:: You can also write a qt bindings independent application by using the **PyQt4** package.
           pyQode will pick up the first available bindings and expose it through the **qt** package.
-          Simply import QtGui and QtCore module from pyqode.qt to use the automatically chosen binding:
+          Simply import QtGui and QtCore module from PyQt4 to use the automatically chosen binding:

           .. code-block:: python

               import sys
-              from pyqode.qt import QtGui
+              from PyQt4 import QtGui

               app = QtGui.QApplication(sys.argv)
               win = QtGui.QMainWindow()